XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: XRAG

 \section{XRAG}

-Figure \ref{framework} delineates the integrated modules and schematic structure of the XRAG framework.
-The framework is stratified into datasets and corpus, advanced components, and evaluators, integrated through XRAG's board and config hook (illustrated in the Appendix~\ref{Development_Web_UI}).
+Fig.~\ref{framework} delineates the integrated modules and schematic structure of the XRAG framework.
+The framework is stratified into datasets and corpus, advanced components, orchestrator, and evaluators, integrated through XRAG's board and config hook \footnote{ As shown in the Fig.~\ref{demo_pics}, we have implemented the XRAG demo.
+These two parts are mainly functions within the demo and are not the focus of the experimental analysis. }.
 The overall structure progresses from foundational to application-oriented components.
-Designed with a modular architecture, XRAG enables users to accomplish: preparation of normalized RAG datasets (Section~\ref{Unified_Datasets}), assembly of the RAG components (Section~\ref{Advanced_Component_Modules}), evaluation of RAG system's core components (Section~\ref{Evaluation_Methods}), and diagnosing and optimizing of RAG system failures (Appendix~\ref{Optimization_RAG_Failures}).
+Designed with a modular architecture, XRAG enables users to accomplish: preparation of normalized RAG datasets (Section~\ref{Unified_Datasets}), assembly of the RAG components (Section~\ref{Advanced_Component_Modules}), orchestration of the RAG workflow (Section~\ref{Advanced_Orchestrator_Modules}) and evaluation of the RAG system's core components (Section~\ref{Evaluation_Methods}).